Fujio-Turner/sg-log-reader-demo/docs/faq.md

 **Q:** Is there any configuration to the script?

-**A:** Yes, there is a config.json file that you can update with things like credentials to a Couchbase bucket
+**A:** Yes, there is a config.json file that you can update with things like credentials to a Couchbase bucket.

 **Q:** What version of SG logs will it work on?